 Who Must Send a California Preliminary Notice?
 Who Receives It?

-The following parties must send a 20-day preliminary notice:
+On private projects, the following parties must always send a 20-day preliminary notice:

 - Material Suppliers